 Objective: encouraging and supporting the development of international collaboration with key partners in the fields of training, research and innovation.

 The BIS programme helps foster new actions of collaboration with priority partners and regions via increasing mobility of lecturers, researchers, administrative staff and students.

-Proposals can be submitted at any time using the section "submit your application" (see below ) and will be evaluated three times a year according to the followin calendar:
+Proposals can be submitted at any time using the section "submit your application" (see below) and will be evaluated by an ad hoc evaluation committee.

 Please refer to the detailed call for proposal document of each partner destination listed below for more information on the terms and conditions of each call.